Why Public Health

 Throughout the world, people are in greater need of public health professionals than at any time since the beginning of the 20th century.
 Public Health problems include infectious diseases such as HIV/AIDS, West Nile Virus, and SARS; bioterrorism, environmental and toxic waste hazards; population health problems; and the affordability, accessibility, and quality of healthcare.

 These issues and others are global, national, and local front-page health problems.
 SPCHS provides professionals in the field, and those new to public health, an opportunity to further their education and skills.

-SPCHS aims to graduate practitioners who are competent to address the unique challenges resulting from the intersection of rural and global public health issues.
+SPCHS aims to graduate practitioners and researchers who are competent to address the unique challenges resulting from the intersection of rural and global public health issues.

 Public health practitioners work to solve the world's most pressing health problems.
 They focus on preventing disease by promoting a healthier lifestyle, implement educational programs, develop policies, administer services, conduct research, and regulate health systems as a way to achieve these goals.